-3.1 Air transport plays a major role in driving sustainable economic and social development in hundreds of nations.
+- 3.1 Air transport plays a major role in driving sustainable economic and social development in hundreds of nations.
 Since the mid-1970s, air traffic growth has consistently defied economic recessionary cycles, expanding two-fold once every 15 years.
-In 2012, air transport directly and indirectly supported the employment of 56.6 million people, contributing over \$2 trillion to global Gross Domestic Product (GDP), and carried over 2.5 billion passengers and \$5.3 trillion worth of cargo.

-3.2 The safety of air operation is dependent on the availability of reliable communication and navigation services.
+In 2012, air transport directly and indirectly supported the employment of 56.6 million people, contributing over \$2 trillion to global Gross Domestic Product (GDP), and carried over 2.5 billion passengers and \$5.3 trillion worth of cargo. - 3.2 The safety of air operation is dependent on the availability of reliable communication and navigation services.
 Current and future communication, navigation and surveillance/air traffic management (CNS/ATM) provisions are highly dependent upon sufficient availability of radio frequency spectrum that can support the high integrity and availability requirements associated with aeronautical safety systems, and demand special conditions to avoid harmful interference to these systems.
-Spectrum requirements for current and future aeronautical CNS systems are specified in the ICAO Spectrum Strategy1, as addressed by the 12th Air Navigation Conference, and as approved by the ICAO Council.
+Spectrum requirements for current and future aeronautical CNS systems are specified in the ICAO Spectrum Strategy1, as addressed by the Twelfth Air Navigation Conference, and as approved by the ICAO Council. - 3.3 In support to the safety aspects related to the use of radio frequency spectrum by aviation, Article 4.10 of the Radio Regulations states that "ITU Member States recognize that the safety aspects of radionavigation and other safety services require special measures to ensure their freedom from harmful interference; it is necessary therefore to take this factor into account in the assignment and use of frequencies".
+In particular, compatibility of aeronautical safety services with co-band or adjacent band aeronautical non-safety services or non-aeronautical services must be considered with extreme care in order to preserve the integrity of the aeronautical safety services.